opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

     }
     ```

-2. Index the following documents using the newly created index:
+2. Index the following documents into the newly created index:
     ```
     POST my_index/_doc/1
     {